 Why and when does the Dashain Festival celebrate?

 This festival is normally celebrated from the end of September to October.
 It’s difficult to point out the exact date for all the years since the Nepali lunar calendar won’t be issued one year ahead.
-For this year 2021, the first day of Dashain called Ghatasthapana will begin from the 7th of October and Vijaya Dashami will be celebrated on the 15th of October and the celebration will continue until the 20th of October called Kojagrat Purnima.
-Till Kojagrat Purnima, relatives and family members visit each other’s houses to receive Tika from the older one and get blessings from them also.
+For this year 2022, the first day of Dashain called Ghatasthapana will begin on the 26th of September and Vijaya Dashami will be celebrated on the 5th of October and the celebration will continue until the 9th of October called Kojagrat Purnima.
+Till Kojagrat Purnima, relatives and family members visit each other’s houses to receive Tika from the older ones and get blessings from them also.

 Why is Dashain an important festival for Nepalese?